Here’s a question I’m often asked:

 The CBP Officer’s Concerns

-You don’t need to volunteer to the CBP officer that you have a U.S. citizen and a green card in process.
+You don’t need to volunteer to the CBP officer that you have a U.S. citizen spouse and a green card in process.
 But the officer may be able to tell from available databases.
-If so, the CBP officer’s concern is likely to be that you may be seeking to “jump the line,” i.e., move to the U.S. without waiting the 6-12 months or so it may take to get the immigrant visa.
-CBP keeps an eye out for people posing as mere visitors who actually intend to move to the U.S. and file with USCIS a Form I-485, Application to Adjust Status, to get a green card without the need to leave the country.
+If so, the CBP officer’s concern is likely to be that you may be seeking to “jump the line,” i.e., intending to move to the U.S. without waiting the 6-12 months or so it may take to get the immigrant visa.
+CBP keeps an eye out for people posing as mere visitors who actually intend to move to the U.S. and to file with USCIS a Form I-485, Application to Adjust Status, to get a green card without the need to leave the country.
 CBP also keeps an eye out for people posing as mere visitors who actually intend to give up their residence abroad and live in the U.S. until their immigrant visa appointment.